-Study at Marist’s branch campus in Florence through its partnership with Lorenzo de’ Medici (LdM), and take advantage of a selection of over 400 courses, its international faculty, the dynamic academic community, and broad range of services and support for Marist students.
+Study in Florence, Italy through Lorenzo de’ Medici (LdM), and take advantage of a selection of over 400 courses, international faculty, a dynamic academic community, and broad range of services and support for study abroad students.

 Florence is the capital of Tuscany and a modern cosmopolitan city of just over 400,000 people.
 The city, a focal point during the Italian Renaissance, is famous for its intellectual and artistic history, having produced some of the greatest (and most infamous) artists and thinkers of its time, including Michelangelo, Leonardo da Vinci, Raphael, Donatello, Dante and Machiavelli.
 Today, Florence has much to offer with Italian Renaissance architecture, museums, shops, and theaters.
 The Ponte Vecchio Bridge, the National Library, the Santa Maria del Fiore, the Santa Croce, San Marco, the Piazza della Signoria, the Uffizi Gallery, and the Pitti Palace are some of the many sites that make Florence a truly beautiful city.

 The Program is organized in conjunction with Lorenzo de' Medici (LdM), a well-known institution founded in 1972 as one of the first schools in Florence to teach Italian as a second language.
 Students come from all over the world to study Italian or follow other courses of study at the Institute, creating an international environment that stimulates cultural exchange.
 The faculty and administration of the Institute are outstanding educators and academics, with a wealth of experience teaching American students.